Hormone Health and Therapy · · 16 min read

 Explore Treatment Options to Prevent Atrophy

-also play a vital role in addressing the suppression of the hypothalamic-pituitary-gonadal (HPG) axis that can occur with TRT.
-These agents can help maintain testicular volume and function, offering a for those concerned about the impact of hormone treatment on their ability to conceive.
+Medications also play a vital role in addressing the suppression of the hypothalamic-pituitary-gonadal (HPG) axis that can occur with TRT.
+These agents can help maintain testicular volume and function, offering a solution for those concerned about the impact of hormone treatment on their ability to conceive.

 The central node represents the main topic, while the branches show different treatment strategies.
 Each sub-branch provides additional details about the benefits or actions related to that strategy.